How Can I Improve My Mental Health Without Therapy?

 - Persistent anxiety or depression lasting more than two weeks

-- Relationship problems that seem insurmountable
+- Relationship problems that seem impossible to solve

-- Trauma that significantly impacts daily life
+- Trauma that greatly impacts daily life

 - Eating disorders or body image issues